david942j/rbelftools/README.md

 bundle
 rake
 ```
-Any comments, suggestions, and pull requests are welcome!
+Any comments or suggestions are welcome!

-# Platform
+# Cross Platform
 **rbelftools** can be used on Linux and OSX.
+Should also work on Windows but not tested.

 # License
 MIT License